anoushka0303/lie-detection-system/README.md

 Author

-Developed by Anoushka Prakash and Vaibhav Goyal
+Developed by Anoushka Prakash and Vaibhav Goyal.
 For queries or contributions, feel free to open an issue or reach out.